In these Terms, the following definitions apply:

 Non-compliance with these measures may result in management denying access to the space of a member, or member organisation, or a cancellation of membership.

 This manual details the process and policies of the organisation post COVID-19 and this space’s commitment to your health and safety.
+Our mandatory government COVIDSafe plan is accessible here.
+All companies using the Thrive Network space must have their own individual company COVIDSafe plan which must be provided upon request.

 The term Government in this manual refers to regulations of the Australian Government (Aust Gov), Victorian Government (Vic Gov) and relevant Local Government Areas (LGAs) and will specify if required.